 Discussion and Calculations: In this part of the report, you will make sense out of the data you have obtained.
-If you obtain a product, calculate the percentage yield.
+If you obtain a product, calculate the percentage yield. (yield, m.pt. are worth one mark each).
 Provide a physical description of your product.
 Show all the calculations you do, but there is no need to be repetitive.
 For example, if you perform 3 or 4 titrations using the same two solutions, then you only need to show the calculation for one trial.
 In cases where you have not obtained the results you were hoping for, provide a very brief explanation.